Manavikumari12/apnacollege-demo/README.md

 # apnacollege-demo
-tis is my  GIT repository
+This is my  GIT repository
+AUTHOR: MANAVI